ashes999/butterfly/README.md

   - Include a `<butterfly-content />` tag, which will be replaced with actual page content (post/page content, or the list of posts for the index page).
   - Include a `<butterfly-pages />` tag, which will be replaced with a list of links to the pages.
   - Optionally include a `<butterfly-tags />` tag, which will be replaced with a list of tag links.
 If you want to display the number of posts with each tag, use the `show-counts` attribute: `<butterfly-tags show-counts />`
-- A `posts` directory, with one markdown file per post.
+- An optional `posts` directory, with one markdown file per post.
   - The file name becomes the post name, and the markdown content becomes HTML.
   - The line`meta-tags: foo, bar, baz` tags a post with the tags `foo`, `bar`, and `baz`.
   - The line `meta-publishedOn: 2015-12-31` sets the post's publication date to December 31st, 2015.